 Types of Chili Sauce

-How to Cook With Chili Sauce
+How to Cook with Chili Sauce

 Generally speaking, if a recipe calls for fresh minced red chilies and you don't have any in the house, substitute a teaspoon of Thai chili sauce in place of one red chili.
 These chili sauces can also be made into spicy stir-fry sauces.
 Experiment by adding soy sauce or fish sauce, a little sugar, and some chicken or vegetable stock; otherwise, it will be too spicy.
+To tame the spice, try mixing chili sauce with mayonnaise or sour cream.
+This can produce a milder dip that is tasty spread on burgers, sandwiches, or with cut-up veggies.